Harry Potter: A Film Analysis

 There are of course positives, most notably everything up until where the film begins to drag, excluding the visual problems noted above.
 Seeing Harry learn about being a wizard and coming to the realization that he isn’t a freak is wonderful.
 The score is excellent and really complements the source material.
 Williams continues to do this with the second and third entry into the series.

-Just like Chamber‘s older brother, there are moments sprinkled throughout its runtime that are entertaining, but do not make up for even more standard detective fare, which this time seems to go on and on.
-Kenneth Branagh’s portrayal as Lockhart is the highlight in these moments, along with Rickman as Snape.
+Just like Chamber‘s older brother, there are moments sprinkled throughout its runtime that are entertaining but do not make up for even more standard detective fare, which this time seems to go on and on.
+Kenneth Branagh’s portrayal of Lockhart is the highlight in these moments, along with Rickman as Snape.
 Kloves’ script here too needed to be cut and reworked.

 Overall, the first two films range from “wholly mediocre” to “an overlong chore.”
 Stone creates the world for the audience, and even though it has problems, you won’t be wishing for it to end.
 Chamber, however, makes you wonder what happened during the creating process to disengage the audience so much throughout.